Hervé Otélé: Career

-Monza

-Senior debut

 On 9 June 2018, Monza announced the signing of Otélé on a three-year contract.
 During the 2018–19 season, Otélé played two games in the Serie C with the senior team.
 He also played 14 games for the under-19 side in the Campionato Berretti, scoring five goals.

-Loans to Giana Erminio and Milano City

 Otélé was sent on a one-year loan to Giana Erminio on 18 July 2019, where he played eight Serie C games.
 On 31 January 2020, he moved to Serie D club Milano City on a six-month loan.
 Otélé made his debut for Milano City on 2 February 2020 against Levico; he ended the season with three games.

-Città di Varese

 On 8 August 2020, Otélé moved to newly founded Serie D club Città di Varese on a free contract.
 On 22 November 2020, he scored a brace to help Città di Varese win 4–0 against Fossano.
 Otélé finished the season with seven goals in 30 games.

-Derthona

 On 13 August 2021, Otélé joined Serie D side Derthona.
+He moved to Breno during the January 2023 transfer window.